"What?" Amanda asked, her innocent blue eyes widening, "What does it mean?"

 "I thought you didn't want to know his secrets until he told you himself?"
 Jessi scorned.

 "I –" Amanda bit her lip, obviously torn.
 "I do want to wait.
-But -"
+But I'm kind of freaking out now.
+I - Theres so much I don't understand."

-Jessi gasped suddenly, and her hand flew to her head.
+Jessi gasped suddenly, and her hand flew to her head and she grimaced in pain.

 "Kyle!"
 Jessi breathed.